Anthony9811/selenium-pom-practice/README.md

 Concepts: Handling JavaScript pop-ups (`Alert` class), `accept`, `dismiss`, and sending text to a prompt.

+### Exercise 8: File Upload

+Objective: Automate the process of uploading a file and verifying that the upload was successful.

+Concepts: Interacting with file input elements, using `sendKeys` and the `File` class to specify a file path, and text validation.

 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.